 Earth Church videos.
-Every week I post a short video (up to 3 minutes), commenting on the coming Sunday’s lectionary bible readings from a green perspective.
+Between June 2020 and March 2021, I posted a weekly short video (around 2 minutes), commenting on the coming Sunday’s lectionary bible readings from a green perspective.
 They can be shown in church services or small groups.
-Preachers, study group leaders and worship leaders may find them inspiring.
+Preachers, study group leaders and worship leaders may find them helpful for ideas.
 And – of course – they can just be watched and shared.
 Click here, or on the picture, to go to the Earth Church YouTube channel.
-Subscribe to the channel to see the latest talk when it’s posted.

 One World, God’s World – a reading of a sermon exploring, at an introductory level, how Christians can act prophetically in a world in crisis